 The Phantom of a PDF File

-This ghost story is based on real events.
+This ghost story is originally written for Halloween 2024.
+It is based on real events.
 However, the PDF file in question has been replaced with a test file for this story.

 Prologue